 We knew we had found Hollyford Pottery when we saw a lone chimney as we came up the lane, potter's chimneys are hard to miss.

-This is Doug Fitch's Hollyford Pottery, it seems very tranquil in the middle of nowhere surrounded by farm land.
+Doug Fitch's Hollyford Pottery, it seems very tranquil in the middle of nowhere surrounded by farm land.
 He showed me round his pottery which is the smallest of the week, but no less impressive.
 He even took me down to the stream and I brought home a ball of clay with me, it is so close to such a brilliant natural resource and it is a nice colour too not like the clay I found the near my house which goes putrid green when slaked down.

 Doug hard at work decorating his jug, it is still fascinating watching other potters at work and I think I always will no matter how good I get at making pottery.
 I had to be dragged away from Doug's studio as I was having a good chat with him while my fellow travellers sat in the car.